spsforks/ziglang-zig-wiki/GSoC-Ideas-2020.md

+This pages a non-conclusive list of project ideas that a Google Summer of Code (GSoC) student would be able to undertake.

-## Add zig support to GDB
+## Add Zig support to GDB

 [Related Issue](https://github.com/ziglang/zig/issues/614)

-  - Expertise required:
+  - Expertise required: C (the GDB source is in C), possibly Python (parts of GDB are scriptable in python)
   - Potential Mentors: